 So, you've bought pepper spray and carry it on your key chain but are wondering, "Exactly how good is this stuff going to work in an emergency?"
-Or, you are shopping online now and wondering whether a stun gun or mace is better for your personal self-defense objectives?
+Maybe you are shopping online and wondering whether a stun gun or mace is better for your personal self-defense.

 First and foremost: pepper spray is a VERY effective and VERY reliable method of self-defense; but it takes a few seconds to really take effect.
 Don’t panic and just keep spraying!!!
-It is designed to be a non-lethal self defense product and as such, it is designed to create a window of opportunity and allow you to escape a potentially deadly situation.
+As the effects takeover, your attacker will be temporarily immobilized so you can escape.

 Most pepper sprays on the market today also contain a UV dye which will not wash off of your attacker.
 This is added to pepper spray as an additional safety measure which helps police authorities identify your attacker if he escapes the scene and is caught later.

-According to the Vision Eye Institute, the effect of pepper spray on the eyes will be immediate, triggering uncontrollable tearing, involuntary closing of the eyelids, redness, swelling, stinging and temporary blindness.
-The epithelial layer of the cornea is disrupted by pepper spray, so people with impaired corneal integrity (diabetes, dry eye or recurrent corneal erosion) are particularly susceptible to these effects, compared to those with good eye health.
+According to the Vision Eye Institute, the epithelial layer of the cornea is disrupted by pepper spray, so people with impaired corneal integrity (diabetes, dry eye or recurrent corneal erosion) are particularly susceptible to these effects, compared to those with good eye health.

 Pepper spray products have a secondary effect on muscle coordination.
 As an attacker's mucous membranes react violently to this capsaicin compound, the body and brain go into full panic mode.